dapr/components-contrib/tests/certification/pubsub/gcp/pubsub/README.md

    - Subscriber 1 reeives message,  notifies subscriber 2 and sumlates being busy for time shorter than messageVisibilityTimeout seconds
    - Subscriber 2 receives go ahead and subscribes to 1 topic
    - Subscriber 2 must not receive message
-- Verify data with an optional parameters `fifo` and `fifoMessageGroupID` takes affect (SNSSQSFIFOMessages)
+- Verify data with an optional parameters `fifo` and `fifoMessageGroupID` takes affect (GCPPubSubFIFOMessages)
    - Run dapr application with 2 publisher and 1 subscriber
    - Publishers publishe to 1 topic
    - Subscriber 1 subscribes to 1 topic
    - Message are expected to arrive in order
-- Verify data with an optional parameters `sqsDeadLettersQueueName`, `messageRetryLimit`, and `messageReceiveLimit` takes affect (SNSSQSMessageDeadLetter)
+- Verify data with an optional parameters `sqsDeadLettersQueueName`, `messageRetryLimit`, and `messageReceiveLimit` takes affect (GCPPubSubMessageDeadLetter)
    - Run dapr application with 1 publisher, 2 subscriber, and 1 topics
    - Publishers publishes to 1 topic
    - Subscriber 1 subscribes to 1 topic and fails causing messages to go to deadletter queue